Locking and Unlocking Basics

 Using Edit in Office and WebDAV

-When using the Edit in Office button with a supported Office application, Lockpoint locks the document when it is opened, and the document is unlocked when the file is saved back to Confluence.
+With Confluence 6.10 and below, when using the Edit in Office button with a supported Office application, Lockpoint locks the document when it is opened, and the document is unlocked when the file is saved back to Confluence.
 The attachment is automatically protected and manually clicking the Lock to Edit or Unlock buttons is not required.

 Additionally, when Confluence is mounted as a WebDAV share, attachment locking is also performed automatically by compatible WebDAV clients (such as Microsoft Office).
 Any time a user opens a file using a compatible client, Lockpoint will automatically lock the attachment.
 When the document is saved, the attachment will be unlocked again.